-- 3. Any source code files created for completion of an assignment should be included with the pdf form for assignment submission.
-These files should be ASCII text files with the appropriate file extension for the given language.
-Each completed program should be in a single separate file that includes a multi-line comment file header comment with author, date, filename, class, and short description.
-Only a single source file will be graded for each assignment question/task; multiple source file submissions for the same assignment question/task are not allowed and will not be graded (the source file with the latest time stamp will be graded).
-Source files that cannot be compiled or interpreted with the required version of the programming language will receive a maximum of one half the possible points for that part of the assignment.
-The output from a sample run of the source code file should be included as multi-line comment footer at the end of the source code file. - 4.
-Be sure to include any needed data, design, or resource files as indicated in the assignment instructions.
+- Be sure to include any needed data, design, or resource files as indicated in the assignment instructions.
 All assignment files (data, design, or resource files) should be bundled into a single .zip file for final assignment submission.
-Additional files not required for the assignment submission, or files bundled in a format other than .zip, will receive a grade of 0 for the assignment. - 5.
+Additional files not required for the assignment submission, or files bundled in a format other than .zip, will receive a grade of 0 for the assignment. - 4.
 All assignments should be submitted (i.e. attach file and select 'Submit' button) by the assigned due dates/times in order to get full credit.
-Once the due date has passed, the submission link is removed from Blackboard and the lab can no longer be submitted through Blackboard for class credit. - In the event that ANY student experiences an unforeseeable circumstance that causes them to miss an assignment due date (EXCEPT THE LAST ASSIGNMENT OF THE COURSE), the student is given a 1 time option to complete their assignment within one week (7 calendar days) of the original due date if the instructor is notified within 72 hours (3 calendar days) via email of the original due date to activate this option AND the student obtains an email confirmation from the instructor upon receipt of the late assignment within 72 hours (3 calendar days) of the student's assignment email submission.
+Once the due date has passed, the submission link is removed from Blackboard and the lab can no longer be submitted through Blackboard for class credit.

+In the event that ANY student experiences an unforeseeable circumstance that causes them to miss an assignment due date (EXCEPT THE LAST ASSIGNMENT OF THE COURSE), the student is given a 1 time option to complete their assignment within one week (7 calendar days) of the original due date if the instructor is notified within 72 hours (3 calendar days) via email of the original due date to activate this option AND the student obtains an email confirmation from the instructor upon receipt of the late assignment within 72 hours (3 calendar days) of the student's assignment email submission.
 The assignment will be graded within 2 weeks (14 calendar days) of the late submission date and have a recorded grade of 0 until the last week of the semester.
-After all other assignments for the semester have been submitted on time in the proper format, the student's grade for the late assignment will be updated to reflect the earned points during the last week of the semester. - 6.
-The student is encouraged to get clarification and assistance with any difficulties related to the assignment.
-There are several options available to the student (allow 24 hour turnaround for question response during the Monday to Friday week--weekend questions will be responded to during the next scheduled office hour):

-- Blackboard discussion board - direct contact with the instructor via e-mail or scheduled meeting during office hours
+After all other assignments for the late assignment will be updated to reflect the earned points during the last week of the semester.

+- 5. The student is encouraged to get clarification and assistance with any difficulties related to the assignment.
+There are several options available to the student (allow 24 hour turnaround for question response during the Monday to Friday week--weekend questions will be responded to during the next scheduled office hour): - Blackboard discussion board - direct contact with the instructor via e-mail or scheduled meeting during office hours